Norwegian Police Service: Structure

 Metropolitan Norway is divided into 27 police districts.
 Each district is further subdivided into local police stations and rural police districts, the latter led by a sheriff.
 Each police district is headquartered at a main police station and is led by a chief of police.
 Police districts hold a common pool of resources and personnel and have a common administration and budget.
 Each also has a joint operations center which also acts as an emergency call center for 112.
 Many of the larger districts have their own execution and enforcement authority, while this in integrated in the smaller districts.
 The size of the police districts varies, from Oslo with 2,500 employees and covering a population of 570,000 to Eastern Finnmark which has 160 employees and 30,000 residents.

 Each districts has specially-trained mobile units for armed and other challenging missions, and dog units for narcotics and search and rescue missions.
 The police districts also have police boats for coastal waters and selected lakes, with focus on driving under the influence, speeding and environmental monitoring.
 In Troms and Finnmark, the Reindeer Police are responsible for monitoring and supervising reindeer husbandry and environmental supervision.
 As of 2009 there were 301 rural police districts, 68 local police stations and 10 execution and enforcement authorities.

 Oslo Police District has a series of special divisions and task forces which provide aid to all other police districts when necessary.
 It is responsible for the two police helicopters, which is mostly used for traffic motoring, search and rescue and apprehension.
 The tactical unit Delta is for terrorism, sabotage and hostage incidents, which is separate from the crisis and hostage negotiation service.
 Oslo's dog patrol service includes the national bomb squad.
 The departments further has a mobile deployment squad against demonstrations and riots, a Police Negotiation Unit for use against barricades and kidnapping, a mounted police, and the responsibility for protecting high-ranking government and royal officials.

-Svalbard is not part of the regular police districts—instead it law enforcement it handled by the Governor of Svalbard.
-He holds the responsibility as both county governor and chief of police, as well as holding other authority granted from the executive branch.
-Duties include environmental policy, family law, law enforcement, search and rescue, tourism management, information services, contact with foreign settlements, and abjudication in some areas of maritime inquiries and judicial examinations—albeit never in the same cases as acting as police.
+Svalbard is not part of the regular police districts—instead its law enforcement is handled by the Governor of Svalbard, who holds the responsibility as both county governor and chief of police, as well as other authority granted by the executive branch.
+Duties include environmental policy, family law, law enforcement, search and rescue, tourism management, information services, contact with foreign settlements, and adjudication in some areas of maritime inquiries and judicial examinations—albeit never in the same cases as acting as police.
 Jan Mayen is subordinate to Salten Police District.